Technigo/application-remote-boot-camp/README.md

 If you have any questions, plz reach out on hello@technigo.io.

 We will fill seats continuously.
 You can expect to get an answer from us no later than 14 days from you handing in your application.
-This means that the faster you hand in your application the faster you'll get an answer and your chans of getting a spot is higher.
+This means that the faster you hand in your application the faster you'll get an answer and your chance of getting a spot is higher.

 Start preparing already now with your employer for potential leave of absence.
-The program starts on September 3rd – Yay!
+The program starts on September 26 – Yay!

 Good luck!

-# Technigo Code Challenge
+# Technigo Code Introduction

-This is the first step, and the most fun, in the application – The Coding Challenge.
+This is the first step, and the most fun, in the application – The Coding Introduction.
+Yes, we want you to do a little coding challenge – don't panic.
+Why?
+Simply to see that you’ve touched on programming before and know what you’re getting yourself into and can reflect upon your experiences after trying it out.
+We will not judge your solution based on the quality of your code, this is a learning exercise.
+It will be fun, we promise.

-## The brief
+## The Brief

 Knowledge sharing is a big part of this program.
 You'll be expected to constantly share your knowledge and help others.
 Just like developers do in a team.
-Together we will co-create a glossary of all neccessary words to know for the first part of the education.
-Your task is to exmplain **one word** from the glossary.md file in code folder.
-Choose the word with the number that matches your bithday.
+Together we will co-create a glossary of all neccessary words to know for all new web developers.

+Your task is to explain **one word** from the `glossary.md` file in code folder.
+Choose the word with the number that matches your birthday.
 You should do a little bit of research of the word and create a small webpage that explains the word.
 Make sure you understand your own explanation.

-Style your page it however you like, go crazy bold or a do it more minimalistic - the important thing is that you have fun doing it!
+Style your page however you like, go crazy bold or a do it more minimalistic - the important thing is that you have fun doing it!
 And hopefully learn something new in the process.

 ## Requirements
 Your solution must contain: